SamuraiM001/ImEngine/README.md

 Both layers work seamlessly to provide an intuitive and productive development experience.

-## Project Manager (Coming Soon)
+## Project Manager

-The upcoming **Project Manager** feature will allow you to easily manage your game projects within ImEngine.
-With this tool, you will be able to:
+The **Project Manager** feature allow you to easily manage your game projects within ImEngine.
+With this tool, you are be able to:

 - Select and open existing projects
 - Create and manage new projects
 - Organize your projects for easier access and management

-Stay tuned for its release!

 ## Getting Started